TheDevGuyMarc/ExoCompanion/exo_companion_api/README.md

   mvn test -Pintegration-test //// profile name is integration-test for integration tests
 ```

 ## Screenshots

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

 ## Usage/Examples

 ## Documentation

 You can find the [official documentation](#) on our website for usage examples and tutorials.

 ## FAQ

 #### Is ExoCompanion Free ?

-Yes for now ExoCompanion is totally free, that might change at a later point though but don't worry if you made a free account you will be free forever.
+Yes for now ExoCompanion is totally free, that might change at a later point though but don't worry if you made a free
+account you will be free forever.

 #### Is ExoCompanion for Aquariums and Terrariums ?

 Yes it is and also for Paludariums and Vivariums if you want, we do all animals in tanks.

-#### What do i do if my animal/plant/tech is not in the DB ?
+#### What do I do if my animal/plant/tech is not in the DB ?

-No worries you can simply contact us and we will try to add the data as fast as we can.
+No worries you can simply contact us, and we will try to add the data as fast as we can.

-#### What do i do if i see errors in the data ?
+#### What do I do if I see errors in the data ?

-You can write an email to us with a correction proposal, we will cross check this then and if this is really an error we will change the dataset.
+You can write an email to us with a correction proposal, we will cross-check this then and if this is really an error we
+will change the dataset.

 ## Support

-If you need any technical or functional support don't hesitate to write us an email we will reach back to you as fast as we can.
+If you need any technical or functional support don't hesitate to write us an email we will reach back to you as fast as
+we can.

 ## License